AllanCameron/geomtextpath/cran-comments.md

+Hotfix 0.1.4 - 11 June 2024

+Bumped {textshaping} requirement for compatibility.
+We checked 8 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 Fixing new CRAN error 12 March 2024

 Failing test on some Linux machines due to different error message being produced on these machines when testing code for syntax errors